-He published many articles and six books, on subjects from the philosophy of art, among which a dissertation on Art and Experience (1996, cum laude); a book on Richard Wollheim's approach of painting, with Cambridge University Press (2001), and, with the Centraal Museum in Utrecht, Kleine overpeinzingen.
+He published many articles and seven books, on subjects from the philosophy of art, among which a dissertation on Art and Experience (1996, cum laude); a book on Richard Wollheim's approach of painting, with Cambridge University Press (2001), and, with the Centraal Museum in Utrecht, Kleine overpeinzingen.
 Over kunst kijken in het museum (Tiny Thoughts on Watching Art in Museums, 2003).
-April 2016 his Moderne filosofen over kunst (Modern Philosophers on Art) appeared with Dutch publishing house Klement.
-Presently he is finishing a book on art and evil, and is researching the aesthetics of human beauty, facial expression and cosmetic surgery.
+In 2016 his Moderne filosofen over kunst (Modern Philosophers on Art) appeared with Dutch publishing house Klement (2nd ed.
+2017), followed in October 2018 by Shall we Stay in Touch (Zullen we contact houden, in Dutch), also with Klement.
+Currently he is working on a book on art and evil, and is researching the aesthetics of human beauty, facial expression and cosmetic surgery.

 Check his websites to find elaborate descriptions of his teachings, articles, presentations, tweets and a weblog.
 More (in Dutch)...

 Meetings from 10.00-16.00.
 See below.

 Handouts will be available after class.
 Ask for login data.

 At the first meeting, students receive three short writing assignments (with deadlines at midnight Monday, Tuesday and Thursday), and one big overall assignment, to be finished by the end of the week.

 We watch Ben Lewis' Art Safari, on Relational art, and discuss the definition of art.